-Problem Statement 1 (Prioritized): The attendance rate of 94.5% is still below pre-Covid levels.
-Attendance has not improved over the past 2 years.
+Problem Statement 1 (Prioritized): The attendance rate of 95.5% shows improvement, but is still below pre-Covid levels.
 Students with chronic absenteeism miss a significant amount of instruction.
 Root Cause: Students often miss school for reasons other than illness.
 We need to educate parents about the learning lost due to chronic absenteeism.